-All foreign students whose native language is not English are required to attain a passing score on the Test of English as a Foreign Language (TOEFL) before they enroll in graduate studies.
+All international students whose native language is not English are required to attain a passing score on the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) before they enroll in graduate studies.
 Proficiency in oral and written communication in English is required.

-O. ASSSESSMENTS
+O. ASSESSMENTS

 As part of our program renewal and ongoing assessment activities, foundation and advanced concentration comprehensive exams.
-The foundation exam is given when the student has completed all foundation coursework (either at the end of the first year for two year full-time students (spring semester) or at the end 2nd year for three year part-time students (fall semester).
+The foundation exam is given when the student has completed all foundation coursework (either at the end of the first year for two-year full-time students (spring semester) or at the end of 2nd year for three-year part-time students (fall semester).
 The exams cover the integration of the nine competencies and dimensions that are found throughout the social work foundation courses.
 Likewise, an advanced concentration comprehensive exam is given during the semester in which the student is to graduate (spring semester).
-This exams covers content specifically found in advanced concentration courses that specifically deal with Children, Youth, and Family content.
-The content in the advanced concentration courses is based on ten advanced level competencies and behaviors.
-Additionally, an Exit Survey measuring the climate (i.e. diversity, advising, program quality, and so forth) of the program is given to students upon graduation.
+This exam covers content specifically found in advanced concentration courses that specifically deal with Children, Youth, and Family content.
+The content in the advanced concentration courses is based on ten advanced-level competencies and behaviors.
+Additionally, an Exit Survey measuring the climate (i.e., diversity, advising, program quality, and so forth) of the program is given to students upon graduation.